eddelbuettel/linl/README.md

 render("myletter.Rmd")
 ```

 to create a first draft of a new `myletter.Rmd`.

-But as it isn't yet on CrAN, despite as of now four days and counting in incoming (which is beyond absurd given
-the package), you can also install it from the [ghrr drat repo](https://ghrr.github.io/drat/) via one additional
+Interim and test versions may also appear on the [ghrr drat repo](https://ghrr.github.io/drat/) from
-line as in
+which they can be installed via one additional line as in

 ```r
 drat:::addRepo("ghrr")     # registers the ghrr drat repo install.packages("linl")   # installs linl from ghrr
 ```

-Once installed, the above code examples work of course as expected.
+Once installed, the above code examples should work as expected.

 ### Requirements